odinuv/web/en/apv/articles/sql-join/index.md

 * TOC
 {:toc}

-In the previous article I described [the principles of relational database](/en/apv/articles/relational-database/).
+In the previous article I have described [the principles of the relational databases](/en/apv/articles/relational-database/).
-This leads to SQL language which is build upon them and is used by many database systems worldwide.
+This leads to the SQL language which is built upon them and is used by many database systems worldwide.
 In this article I will describe in more details how individual relations (tables) are connected (joined) together.
-I assume, that you have some basic experience with SQL in [querying individual tables](/en/apv/walkthrough/database/#select).
+I assume that you have some basic experience with SQL in [querying individual tables](/en/apv/walkthrough/database/#select).

 ## Introduction
-When working with database, and especially when working with multiple tables, it is crucial to understand the structure of the database -- **database schema**.
+When working with a database, and especially when working with multiple tables, it is crucial to understand the structure of the database -- its **database schema**.
 There is a full follow up article about the [database design](todo) in which I explain how to create the schema.
 But before you start designing your own databases it is good to know how to work with existing ones.